Content marketing is a smart and effective way for law firms to reach more users and potential clients through their online content.

 Top-of-Funnel content is informative content that addresses a topic at a high level.
 This includes your blog articles and guides that serve to draw in a wider audience that has broad questions about a particular legal topic.

 Middle of Funnel

 Middle-of-Funnel content speaks to users who are already “problem aware” and searching for a solution.
-They are likely comparing different law firm options, so will want to see case studies, testimonials, in-depth guides, and service pages.
+They are likely comparing different law firm options, so they will want to see case studies, testimonials, in-depth guides, and service pages.